THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 2) THE PROBLEM WITH HAMSTRING CURLS

-Although the leg curl machine strengthens the muscles that bend the knee and activate hamstrings, this is not how these muscles work in real life.
+Although the prone leg curl machine strengthens the muscles that bend the knee and activate hamstrings, this is not how these muscles work in real life.

 Many people don’t realize that when you’re engaging in any physical activity where you are mostly on your feet, like many sports, the hamstrings’ main function is to extend the knee – NOT bend the knee.